-ASCF was founded to provide an opportunity for individuals to make tax deductible contributions, an opportunity for corporations whose charitable giving programs call for education and research efforts to make tax deductible gifts, an opportunity for corporations to match donations through their matching gift programs, and most importantly, to support the efforts of ASC to raise funds to support educational programs, rescue and research for the welfare and betterment of the flushing spaniels that have give us so much love and joy.
+ASCF was founded to provide an opportunity for individuals to make tax-deductible contributions, an opportunity for corporations whose charitable giving programs call for education and research efforts to make tax-deductible gifts, an opportunity for corporations to match donations through their matching gift programs, and most importantly, to support the efforts of ASC to raise funds to support educational programs, rescue and research for the welfare and betterment of the flushing spaniels that have given us so much love and joy.

 For more information or to donate to ASCF, please visit the American Spaniel Club Foundation Website

 University of Pennsylvania Cataract Research

 The Foundation Board is pleased to share with you a full report from Dr. Aguirre’s team that presents a synopsis of the research in 2020.
 The report is in PDF format below.
 Please also continue to avail yourself of the information from the July 2020 report and the recording of the August webinar which you will find below as well.